adari/dna-router/README.md

 	```
 	In above example, many view is visible for states `abc, xyz and home`.
 For any other state none of its content is visible. `"This Example"` is not visible for some state, i.e `login`.

+6. Go to state programmatically

+	You can use `DNA.go(state, params);` in your elements.

 # Executing a function on page load
 `dna-router` provides a `DNA` object.
 ```js